Fabian Edwards: Bellator MMA

 Edwards was scheduled to face Marian Dimitrov at Bellator 275 on 25 February 2022.
 However, the bout was scrapped a week before for unknown reason.
 Edwards was rebooked against Lyoto Machida at Bellator London.

 Edwards faced former UFC Light Heavyweight Champion Lyoto Machida on 13 May 2022 at Bellator 281.
 He won the fight via knockout in the first round, catching Machida with an elbow after breaking from a clinch.

 Edwards faced Charlie Ward on 29 October 2022 at Bellator 287.
 He won the bout via unanimous decision.

-Edwards is scheduled to face Gegard Mousasi on 12 May 2023 at Bellator 296.
+Edwards faced Gegard Mousasi in a Bellator Middleweight title eliminator fight on 12 May 2023, at Bellator 296.
+He won the fight via unanimous decision.